DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/DataStructures/LinkedLists/README.md

         In low level languages you have to manually delete unreferenced store of memory but you get to also manage your own memory and make it fast and efficient.
         */

+INTERVIEW TIPS:

+ - Draw out step by step, think about the steps.

 USEFUL LINK: https://visualgo.net/en/list